mdtariqueh007/CISTUP_IISC/README.md

 <!-- Project Description -->
 ## Description
-CISTUP_IISC is a web application designed to perform object detection on uploaded images, specifically recognizing types of vehicles and counting them.
-The application features a user-friendly interface with a navigation bar, an image upload form, and sections to display both the original and processed images.
+Transportation Image Object Detection is a web application designed to perform object detection on uploaded images, specifically recognizing types of vehicles and counting them.
+The application features a user-friendly interface with a navigation bar, an image upload form, and sections to display both the original and processed images and also individual detected objects as cards.

 <!-- Table of Contents -->
 ## Table of Contents